 Once thought leadership is established, new resources can potentially become available.
 For example, some leaders might be invited to regularly contribute to publications such as Forbes.
 These opportunities for attention to both the thought leader and their corresponding business endeavors can yield great results in your growth marketing strategy.

-2. Opportunities for Quality Video Content
+2. Growth Marketing Successes in Quality Video Content

 Having a diverse array of content types can be extremely valuable.
 If you only create written content, you might be missing out on strategies from video content.
 For example, better videos tend to convert better on email marketing and ads.